dopecodez/string-count-react/README.md

 ```
 ## Usage

 Once program is up and running, you can see the page at localhost:3000.
 It is a simple page with just two elements a form filling in url and number and a table for displaying the data.
 Right now, the url is hardcoded.
+As mentioned earlier, site is hosted on https://morning-savannah-24852.herokuapp.com/

 ## Built With